crackisalright/crackisalright/README.md

-- 👋 Hi, I’m @crackisalright
+- 👋 Hi, I’m @Jaybow
 - 👀 I’m interested in ...network security
-- 🌱 I’m currently learning ...kali pentesting
+- 🌱 I’m currently learning ...EVERYTHING I CAN
-- 💞️ I’m looking to collaborate on ...flipperzero
+- 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ...boobiebreast@gmail.com